-Old Dr. Wilkins wur appointed by the men to wait on a meetin' of the three babbys, and had almost driven him out'n the settlement.
-The doctor, accordin' to appintment, informed the wimen, and arter he had retired tha went into committee of the whole upon the marter, and appinted three of thur number to report at a meetin', on the next evenin', a set of resolutions tellin' what tha'd do in the premises, and governin' female action in the partickler case of Jo Allen, his little wife, and three beautiful healthy babbys.
+Old Dr. Wilkins wur appointed by the men to wait on a meetin' of the wimen, and inform them of the fact, that tha wur annoyin' the father of the three babbys, and had almost driven him out'n the settlement.
+The doctor, accordin' to appintment, informed the wimen, and arter he had retired that went into committee of the whole upon the marter, and appinted three of thur number to report at a meetin', on the next evenin', a set of resolutions tellin' what tha'd do in the premises, and governin' female action in the partickler case of Jo Allen, his little wife, and three beautiful healthy babbys.

-When the hour of meetin' had arriv, Mrs. Sutton's parlors wur crowded with the wimen of the settlement, and arter appinten Widder Dent to the cheer, the reported the comittee on resolves reddy, and Mrs. Sutton bein' the head of the committee she sot to work and read the followin' drawn up paper:
+When the hour of meetin' had arriv, Mrs. Sutton's parlors wur crowded with the wimen of the settlement, and arter appinten Widder Dent to the cheer, tha reported the comittee on resolves reddy, and Mrs. Sutton bein' the head of the committee she sot to work and read the followin' drawn up paper:

-Whereas, It has been sed by the wise Solomon of old, that the world must be peopled, tharfore, we hold it to be the inviolate duty of every man to git married, and, moreover, rear up citizens and future mothers to our glorious republic; and,
+Whereas, It has been sed by the wise Solomon of old, that the world must be peopled, tharfore, we hold it to be the inviolate duty of every man to git married, and, moreover, rear up cit-izens and future mothers to our glorious republic; and,